 This Honours program consists of research training and completion of a research project in the School of Natural Sciences.
 The degree will be assessed by coursework, research project performance, thesis and seminar.

-The Bachelor of Biomolecular Science with Honours Program is offered full-time and part-time on-campus at the Nathan campus (Biosciences and Medicinal Chemistry specialisations) and at the Gold Coast campus (Drug Discovery specialisation).
+The Bachelor of Biomolecular Science (Honours Program) is offered full-time and part-time on-campus at the Nathan campus (Biosciences and Medicinal Chemistry specialisations) and at the Gold Coast campus (Drug Discovery specialisation).
 You may choose to study courses at other campuses if or where the program structure allows.
 Project work will commence on the first Monday in February for Trimester 1 entry and the first Monday of Trimester 2 for Trimester 2 entry.

-In the Bachelor of Biomolecular Science with Honours Program, you must normally maintain a full-time study load.
+In the Bachelor of Biomolecular Science (Honours) Program, you must normally maintain a full-time study load.
 If you have reasons why you cannot maintain enrolment in 40 credit points per trimester, you must seek approval from the Program Director to take a reduced study load.

-Students enrolling in the Bachelor of Biomolecular Science with Honours Program are required to complete coursework and a dissertation.
+Students enrolling in the Bachelor of Biomolecular Science (Honours) Program are required to complete coursework and a dissertation.

 Coursework: You are required to attend approximately 2-6 hours of scheduled classes per week per 10 credit point course.
 Classes may be held during the day and evening.